myresumesite/sales/src/content/pages/index.md

 ---
 slug: /
-tagline:  A tagline or short sentence description
+tagline:  Cost FREE Multimedia Resume/Portolio Websites
-featuredImage: /assets/challenger.webp
+featuredImage:
 youtuber: "https://youtu.be/ESGJ42zshL8"
 youtuber2:
 audiostart: "1"
 audioend: "5000"
 audiotitle: "The Cure - The Forest"
-secondaryImage: /assets/default-user.webp
+secondaryImage: /assets/logo.webp
 underlayImage: /assets/IMG_1019.webp
 profText: Descriptive paragraph describing your talents and hightlighting your skills and overall experience in the field.
  <br /><br /> Another descriptive paragraph highlighting what your page is about.
-addressText: Anywhere, World
+addressText: Only $99 single pay (NO Recurring Fees)
 portfolio:
   openText: ""
   closeText: With great power, comes great responsibility
 youtubeautostart: "1"
-addressText2: ""
+addressText2: "You own it forever - it runs for free, forever"
 skillsTitle: "Mad Skills Yo!"
 skillsText: <dl>
   <dt>